TinyCricetus/text-particle/README.md

 > If you want to render particles with high performance, enable the option **'enableWebGL'**.

+If you want to run yourself, see [Example](https://github.com/TinyCricetus/text-particle/tree/main/example)

 You can get more details from the sample: